PierreChagnon/todo-list/README.md

 # todo-list
-todo app in react and golang
+todo app pratice project in react and golang

 # to do :
 - manage todoes updates with golang back-end server